 • F5000 (all)

 • Groups Q and R FIA 2L Formula Two (2000cc)

 • Groups Q and R Sports over 3 Litre engine capacity

 • FIA prototypes Group C1 and C2 Sports (all)

 NOTE: International C/CH licence holders still require the endorsement to compete nationally.

-In addition to holding a National Circuit licence, a HPL Endorsement Observed Licence Test must be conducted in the relevant vehicle, followed by a final endorsement approval by the CAMS HPL Endorsement Evaluation Panel.
+In addition to holding a National Circuit licence, a HPL Endorsement Observed Licence Test must be conducted in the relevant vehicle, followed by a final endorsement approval by the Motorsport Australia HPL Endorsement Evaluation Panel.

 The application form for an HPL Endorsement is available here.

 A Recognition of Previous Experience (RPE) application process will be available for existing drivers of vehicles that will now require HPL Endorsement.